opentok/OpenTok-Ruby-SDK/README.md

 Note also that the `options` parameter of the `OpenTok.create_session()` method has a `media_mode` property instead of a `p2p` property.

+The default setting for the `create_session()` method is to create a session with the media mode set to relayed.
+In previous versions of the SDK, the default setting was to use the OpenTok Media Router (media mode set to routed).
+In a relayed session, clients will attempt to send streams directly between each other (peer-to-peer); if clients cannot connect due to firewall restrictions, the session uses the OpenTok TURN server to relay audio-video streams.

 See the reference documentation
 <http://www.tokbox.com/opentok/libraries/server/ruby/reference/index.html> and in the
 docs directory of the SDK.